 - Ensure you’re in good health, to reduce the risk of being quarantined or denied boarding.

-- Bring an adequate supply of any medication in your hand luggage, ensuring these remain in their original packaging and are accompanied by prescriptions or medical letters if traveling abroad.
+- Pack an adequate supply of any medication in your hand luggage, ensuring these remain in their original packaging and are accompanied by prescriptions or medical letters if traveling abroad.

-- Check import restrictions for medicines and foodstuffs at their destination.
+- Check import restrictions for medicines and food at your destination.

 - Consider direct flights over connections.